thatherahere/sf-twilio-sms-function/README.md

 This project is an integration between a Salesforce Org, Salesforce Functions and Twilio.

-The goal of the integration is to Send SMS from Salesforce to Contact's phone number using twilio.
+The goal of the integration is to Send SMS from Salesforce to given phone number using twilio.

 ## Installation